typeworld/typeworld/Python/Lib/typeWorld/docu.md

 When a subscription gets activated after an invitation, the central server will inform the publisher’s API endpoint of the successful invitation under the `setAnonymousAppIDStatus` command.
 The publisher’s server will then save the newly introduced `anonymousAppID` to be valid in combination with the `anonymousTypeWorldUserID` parameter.

+It is not possible to provide this invitation infrastructure to users without a Type.World user account, because otherwise a notification about the invitation needs to be sent out which can be intercepted and accessed before the legitimate user gets access.

+Without a Type.World user account, this notification, however formed, would be the key to the subscription.
+With a Type.World user account, the account itself is the key, and any form of notification of the invitation, such as by email, is meaningless without the previously existing user account.

 ### Central server authorization

 API calls from the central Type.World server to the publisher’s API endpoint for the `setAnonymousAppIDStatus` command will be authorized through a secret API key to be obtained via the user account on the Type.World web site.